-Mount Union e-mail is intended to serve the communication needs of the University community.
-Access to the e-mail system is a privilege.
-Any e-mail addresses or accounts assigned by the University to individuals, sub-units or functions of the University are the property of the University.
+Mount Union email is intended to serve the communication needs of the University community.
+Access to the email system is a privilege.
+Any email addresses or accounts assigned by the University to individuals, sub-units or functions of the University are the property of the University.
 The Mount Union network is not intended for private correspondence, as such, all communications on the University's computer systems, whether personal or business related, are the property of Mount Union.
-E-mail users are required to comply with state and federal law, University policies and normal standards of professional and personal courtesy and conduct.
-Unacceptable uses of e-mail and Internet access include, but are not limited to, the following:
+Email users are required to comply with state and federal law, University policies and normal standards of professional and personal courtesy and conduct.
+Unacceptable uses of email and Internet access include, but are not limited to, the following:

-- Use for any purposes that violate a federal, state or local law. - Use for any commercial activities, including commercial advertising unless specific to the charter, mission or duties of Mount Union. - Use to publish post, distribute, disseminate or link to any: - Inappropriate, profane, defamatory, infringing, obscene, indecent, harassing, or unlawful topic, name, material, or information - Software or other material protected by intellectual property laws, rights of privacy or publicity or other proprietary rights, unless the individual owns/ controls such rights or has received all necessary consents for the use of such software and other materials - Software or other material that contains viruses, corrupted fi les or that may or are intended to damage the operation of another's computer - Use to gather or otherwise collect information about others for commercial or private use, including e-mail addresses, without the express consent of the individuals. - Use for fund raising, political campaign activities or public relations activities not specifically related to Mount Union activities. - Use to conduct or forward illegal contests, pyramid schemes or chain letters, or to spam. - · Use to sell access to the Internet. - Use to conduct any activity that adversely affects the availability, confidentiality or integrity of Mount Union's technology. - Use to benefit personal or financial interests of any employee or student. - Use for mass e-mail purposes.
-Ennouncements should be used for this purpose.
+- Use for any purposes that violate a federal, state, or local law. - Use for any commercial activities, including commercial advertising unless specific to the charter, mission or duties of Mount Union. - Use to publish post, distribute, disseminate, or link to any: - Inappropriate, profane, defamatory, infringing, obscene, indecent, harassing, or unlawful topic, name, material, or information - Software or other material protected by intellectual property laws, rights of privacy or publicity or other proprietary rights, unless the individual owns/ controls such rights or has received all necessary consents for the use of such software and other materials - Software or other material that contains viruses, corrupted fi les or that may or are intended to damage the operation of another's computer - Use to gather or otherwise collect information about others for commercial or private use, including email addresses, without the express consent of the individuals. - Use for fund raising, political campaign activities or public relations activities not specifically related to Mount Union activities. - Use to conduct or forward illegal contests, phishing attempts, pyramid schemes, chain letters or to spam. - Use to sell access to the Internet. - Use to conduct any activity that adversely affects the availability, confidentiality, or integrity of Mount Union's technology.